raspberrypilearning/memory/en/step_1.md

+--- no-print ---

+This is the **Scratch 3** version of the project.
+There is also a [Scratch 2 version of the project](https://projects.raspberrypi.org/en/projects/memory-scratch2).

+--- /no-print ---

 ## Introduction

 In this project, you will create a memory game in which you have to memorise and repeat a random sequence of colours!